-8 Country Snapshots (10%)
+8 Country Snapshots (20% of final grade)

 In order to ensure that each student is current with global business events and to learn more about specific countries, you will be asked to use the business press, the internet and global databases, to investigate the assigned country.
 Usage and how to access global databases at Kellogg, such as Euro Monitor and Jupiter, will be reviewed in the first class.